The main differences between a toaster oven and a conventional oven lie in size, energy efficiency, cooking capacity, and versatility.

 Cooking Methods

 Both toaster ovens and conventional ovens offer a range of cooking methods, but their capabilities can differ.
 Toaster ovens are increasingly versatile, with many models now featuring specialized functions like air frying, rotisserie, and dehydrating.
-This flexibility makes them great for a variety of cooking techniques, from crispy fries to roasted meats.

 Conventional ovens, on the other hand, provide a broader range of cooking methods.
 Most come with settings for baking, roasting, and broiling, and high-end models might include additional features like steam cooking or convection.
-The larger interior space also allows for more elaborate dishes and multi-level cooking, ideal for family meals or complex recipes.

 Temperature Range